 protection of Beacon frames.

+7a) If control frame protection is negotiated, the SME programs the CIGTK and CIPN into the MAC for the protection of group addressed Control frames that are defined to be protected.
+The SME also programs the TK into the MAC for the protection of individually addressed Control frames that are defined to be protected

 If an RSNA allows for confidentiality only (no authentication) in an infrastructure BSS, an SME establishes an RSNA as follows: